Gravitational radiation reaction for compact binary systems at the fourth-and-a-half post-Newtonian order in harmonic coordinates: Acceleration in a general frame

 Again, in the pole part, we shall include (somewhat arbitrarily) an associated finite part in the form of instantaneous logarithmic terms as well as a hereditary integral.
 The 3D part reads

 The pole part can be split into a ``residue'' part, proportional to $1/\varepsilon$ and which blows up when $\varepsilon \rightarrow 0$, a ``finite'' part, and a ``hereditary'' part.
 That is,

-Note that this expression is symmetric by particle exchange $(1 \leftrightarrow 2)$, therefore the non-local integral cancels out in the CM frame.
-We emphasize that the presence of the pole at 4.5PN order is just a specificity of the harmonic coordinate system.
+It is important to notice that the whole expression \eqref{eq:ai_RR1_4p5PN_pole} for $a^i_{\text{RR1 4.5PN pole}}$ is in fact symmetric by particle exchange $(1 \leftrightarrow 2)$ due to the symmetry of $\dY_i^\text{pole}$ in \eqref{Yipole}.
+Consequently, both the $1/\varepsilon$ pole and the non-local integral cancel out in the relative acceleration $a_{12}^i=a_1^i-a_2^i$ in any frame and for any orbit.
 The pole can be gauged away by applying a shift associated with the offending gauge moment $\dY_i$ or, more generally, by ignoring the contribution of the gauge moments~\eqref{gaugezeta} in the contact transformation.
 But as we have argued in Sec.~\ref{sec:metricharmonic}, setting to zero the gauge moments we would end up outside the harmonic coordinates, and in particular we would loose the property of Lorentz invariance.

 If we were to relax our requirement and allow for another Lorentz-invariant coordinate system (which would \textit{not} be the unique harmonic coordinates suitable for asymptotic matching), then we can repeat the whole procedure but \textit{choose} to perform the replacement $\dY^i \rightarrow \dY_i^\text{3D}$.
 This simply consists in a different gauge transformation, which is specified by the choice of gauge moments, and the resulting acceleration is simply $a^i_{\text{RR1 4.5PN 3D}} $.
 Since we have found that the pole part is separately Lorentz-invariant, it follows that this new acceleration would be Lorentz-invariant and would not feature a $1/\varepsilon$ pole nor a 4.5PN hereditary term.
 It could therefore be more useful in practice for applications in the lines of Ref.~\cite{Bonetti:2016eif}.